mratsim/laser/README.md

   - It support strided matrices, for example resulting from slicing every 2 rows or every 2 columns: `myTensor[0::2, :]`.
     This is very useful when doing cross-validation as you don't need an extra copy before matrix-multiplication.
-  - It supports integers: `int32` and `int64` using SSE2 or AVX2 instructions
+  - Contrary to 99% of the BLAS out there, it supports integers: `int32` and `int64` using SSE2 or AVX2 instructions
   - Extending support to new SIMD including ARM Neon and AVX512 is very easy, including software fallback is easy as well.
 For example this is how to [add AVX2 int32](./laser/primitives/matrix_multiplication/gemm_ukernel_avx2.nim) support with fused multiply-add fallback:
     ```Nim
     template int32x8_muladd_unfused_avx2(a, b, c: m256i): m256i =